nobelwong99/startup-summit-2025-code-with-ai/README.md

   - `python-demo/`: Complex Python application examples
   - `frontend-demo/`: Advanced Next.js/React application examples
-  - `data-processing/`: Data processing and analysis examples
   - `prompts.md`: Advanced prompts for complex code generation tasks

-- `nextjs-template/`: A starter Next.js template for frontend development exercises
+- `nextjs-template/`: A starter Next.js template for frontend development exercises, this is what's been used as the base template for the frontend-demo
+- Refer to nextjs documentations on starting the server locally, making sure to install the required dependencies like nodeJS and npm for your local machine.

 ## Purpose